2 registered (2 invisible),

 It felt like suicide could be the only option.
 How can I not know what Honorable means … I ask myself, looking in the mirror, trying to ignore the restaurant noises, wondering if the lock on the bathroom door will really hold as I down more pills.
 Sink water drips from another five-o-clock shadow.
 I have a deep seated feeling that Willahford knows, that he’s read the whole thing.
 If he’s known this whole time … “F_ck,” I say to no one, my forearms on the steering wheel, waiting at the stop light.
 Rain pelts the windshield.
 I don’t even have a radio in the Jeep; if I had a radio I wouldn’t be thinking so much.
 If Willahford found out he’d shoot me in the face.

-Shifted to being a youth counselor.
-I’m at a summer camp, knowing the answers, forever alert, a proper watchman.
+As a youth counselor, I’m at a summer camp, knowing the answers, forever alert, a proper watchman.
 I don’t know how much of the horrific is appropriate to warn against, or even how to word it.
 I was a good actor when I was a kid.
 I couldn’t make sense of anything, couldn’t feel on the inside of my skin.
 I kept a brave face.

 Completely unsure, but moving, I hold to my own promise and leave forever.
 They think I’m leaving to house-sit for someone for the two weeks until Christmas, really I am moving into the townhouse in Wilton.
 By the finality of my movements Mom must know this will be the last time she will ever lay eyes on me.
 Leaving by way of a standard instead of a plan, I know it is going to turn out right, this brand new life.

 In silence, Mom leans against my bedroom wall and watches, expressionless.
-I'm tired of my relatives' storytelling.
-I'm not lazy, and nor was Ray, he was purposeful with his naked act.
 The knowledge that I would never come back or ever see them again acted as salve to keep my soul intact through the worst years in God's Country.
 I never go back on my decisions.
 It would be tantamount to breaking a promise.
 Quickly, methodically, I pack the last of my things as the darkness of God’s Country descends all around us.

-Shifted to Africa, my Motherland, savannah to the horizon, jungle against the west's, surprised to first recognize her by the sweetness of animal musk.
+Shifted to Africa, my Motherland, savanna to the horizon, jungle against the west's, surprised to first recognize her by the sweetness of animal musk.
 The world remains in a state of flux between ice age and flood as she reaches her next glacial age while still none know which is closer: the last ice age or the flood just before the next one.
-Between the heavens above and the lake of lava below, there are rumors of glaciers North and South and floods in the tropics still ripe from when the continents were one and the holy land was only beginning to flow apart again, firmament disappearing back into ocean.
+Whispers in the wind say sin done her in, while women blame men and men blame the wind.
+Between the heavens above and the lake of lava below, there are rumors of melting glaciers North and South and floods in the tropics still ripe from when the continents were one and the holy land was only beginning to flow apart again, firmament disappearing back into ocean.

 The audience atop the floating cathedral moves like music.

-The sky has both a full moon and a sun because the cathedral floats above and through the clouds.
+The sky has both a soft moon and a sun because the cathedral floats above and through the clouds.
 Stars throb in night sky above warm, noonday light.

 The audience below sings quietly but threateningly, baritones groaning their mourning, sopranos exhaling haunting as autos gnash their teeth.
 I am desperate to write Seth's spell, kneeling down to scratch notes into the dust of the rooftop.
 I barely hear for the audience's rising crescendo.
 Seth's posture trembles, the arms raised and held up as through clenched teeth Seth exhales: